freeaks/filer/README.md

 current status:
 alpha. most of it remains to be writen yet.

 todo:
-write an amia style asl file requester
+write an amiga style asl file requester

 prefs program:
 - adding and removing new icons (for filetypes)